biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	nextflow run test3.nf -bg -with-docker -profile cloud > log

-Note that there is no longer a **work** folder because, on the AWS cloud, the output is copied locally in the folder **/mnt/class-bucket-NNN/work** (you can see the mounted folders by typing **df -h**).
+Note that there is no longer a **work** folder in the directory where test3.nf is located, because, in the AWS cloud, the output is copied locally in the folder **/mnt/class-bucket-NNN/work** (you can see the mounted folder - and the correspondign number - typing **df**).

-The multiqc report can be seen on the AWS webpage at https://nf-class-bucket-XXX.s3.eu-central-1.amazonaws.com/results/ouptut_multiQC/multiqc_report.html
+The multiqc report can be seen on the AWS webpage at https://nf-class-bucket-NNN.s3.eu-central-1.amazonaws.com/results/ouptut_multiQC/multiqc_report.html

 But you need before to change permissions for that file as (where NNNN is the number of your bucket):